fshmorgilov/piu_test/readme.md

 #### Analythics

 1. Event traking - not detected - Recommended Amplitude
-2. A/B testing - not detected recomended Growth Book
+2. A/B testing - not detected - Recomended Growth Book
 3. Web visor - not detected

 #### Security